mattdeboard/mattdeboard.net/2012/10/05/larry-the-software-guy.rst

 I think the title is poor because programming will never be "blue collar."
 Anil knows that; he more or less admits it was basically caste-baiting in the first sentence of the final paragraph.
 Unfortunately, I think people reacted to the notion of a programmer being considered "blue collar" more than the *real* points I think he was trying to make.
 The tl;dr of Anil's blog post seems to be:

-1. A CS degree is overkill for most problems;
+1. A CS degree is overkill for most job openings
 2. The "tech community" (??) should be focused on creating lots of jobs, not entrepreneurship
 3. Huge amounts of good for people & business can be done by creating a vocational training program for software development